ralphmouawad/ralphmouawad/README.md

 - Stochastic Modeling: markov chain modeling and monte carlo simulation applied to queueing and financial systems.

 I also collaborated with CMA CGM Digital Hub on developing a Mixed Integer Linear Program (MILP) to generate employee schedules, which was the most impactful project I have worked on in the past.
 Currently, I am pursuing advanced studies in AI, optimization and big data at Polytechnique, after which I aim to work in the field.
-I'm mainly interested to apply my skills in modeling and AI in finance, supply chain or retailing.
+I'm mainly interested in applying my skills in modeling and AI in finance, supply chain or retailing.

 Contact me by email: ralphmouawad@outlook.com